bonitasoft/bonita-doc/md/generate-process-documentation.md

 # Generate process documentation

 ::: info
-**Note:** For Bonita Performance, Efficiency, and Teamwork editions only.
+**Note:** For Bonita Entreprise, Performance, Efficiency, and Teamwork editions only.
 :::

 ## Overview